 Ever since she saw the light, Anna, Virginie, Caroline Cogen had been triggered (inspired) by the fine arts.
-She grew up in an art-loving upper class family with a taste for drawing and watercolour painting.
+She grew up in an art-loving upper class family with a taste for drawing and watercolor painting.

 Both her uncles Félix and Alphonse Cogen were painters.
 The love for literature came form her mothers’ side, being the granddaughter of Karel Lodewijck Ledeganck.

 She spent her youth with her mother and grandmother, having lost her father at the age of two.

 An untroubled youth in the countryside surrounded by love and nature, by caring uncles and relatives who taught her to appreciate and respect the world of flowers, plants and animals.

 She spent several months a year in the family property near Menton in the South of France, a tradition she was to continue during her lifetime.